 Hepatitis B vaccine

-Hepatitis B has been referred to as "serum hepatitis" because it usually is spread by the transfer of infected blood or serum (for example, through needle sticks, blood transfusions, hemodialysis, and childbirth).
+Hepatitis B was previously referred to as "serum hepatitis" because it usually is spread by the transfer of infected blood or serum (for example, through needle sticks, blood transfusions, hemodialysis, and childbirth).
 Hepatitis B also is spread through sexual intercourse and may be passed from mother to child.
 Inadvertent exposure to infected blood or body fluids may occur during tattooing, body piercing, or when sharing razors or toothbrushes with an infected person.
 Persons infected with hepatitis B may be asymptomatic or may develop fatigue, jaundice, and weight loss.
 Rarely - though more commonly than with hepatitis A - acute infection with hepatitis B can cause liver failure and death.

 Chronic infection may be mild or may damage the liver.
 The majority of individuals with chronic hepatitis B who clear the virus and are "cured" still have detectable virus in the liver.
 However, the importance of this fact is unclear since there is no evidence of consequences to the presence of the virus except that it can be reactivated with immunosuppression.
 Individuals with hepatitis B virus only in the liver are not infectious.
-Approximately 20% of people with chronic hepatitis B infection have their lives shortened by complications of liver disease, cirrhosis, or liver cancer.
+Some people with chronic hepatitis B infection have their lives shortened by complications of liver disease, cirrhosis, or liver cancer.

 Vaccination has reduced the number of new cases of hepatitis B by more than 75% in the United States.
 The hepatitis B vaccine contains a protein (antigen) that stimulates the body to make protective antibodies.
-Examples of hepatitis B vaccines available in the United States include hepatitis b vaccine-injection (Engerix-B, Recombivax-HB).
+Examples of hepatitis B vaccines available in the United States include hepatitis B vaccine-injection (Engerix-B, Recombivax-HB).
 Three doses (given at 0, 1, and 6 months) are necessary to assure protection.

 There are also combination vaccines on the market that provide protection against hepatitis B and other diseases.
 For example: